f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Enabling SNMP Traps in the CLI
 ------------------------------

 Enter **config** mode and enter the following commands to enable SNMP traps for the F5OS layer.
-Specifiy your SNMP trap reciver's IP address and port after the **snmpTargetAddrTAddress** field.
+Specifiy, your SNMP trap receiver's IP address and port after the **snmpTargetAddrTAddress** field.
 Make sure to **commit** any changes.

-Note: The **snmpTargetAddrTAddress** is currently uniintuitive and an enhacement request has been filed to simplify the IP address and port configuration.
-The Trap target ip configuration for SNMP is ip + port.
-The calculation for port 2 octet conversion is 1st octet port >> 8 and 2nd octet is port & 255.
-For a typical 161 UDP port trap receiver, The 1st octet is 161 >> 8 = 0, and 2nd octet 161 & 255 = 161.
-The IP address configuration for an IP address of 10.255.0.139 & 161 UDP port is "10.255.0.139.0.161"
+Note: The **snmpTargetAddrTAddress** is currently unintuitive and an enhancement request has been filed to simplify the IP address and port configuration.
+The Trap target IP receiver, The 1st octet is 161 >> 8 = 0, and 2nd octet 161 & 255 = 161.
+The IP address configuration for an IP address of 10.255.0.139 & 161 UDP port is "10.255.0.139.0.161".

 .. code-block:: bash